-Much later Manuel Morris was elected a vice president.
-Years later Steen resigned and Jake Magee took over the secretary’s and treasurer’s job.
-Jake later resigned and Ken Whisler, took over the membership secretary’s job, Jim Cunningham took over the treasurer’s job.
+Much later Manuel Morris was elected as vice president.
+Years later Steen resigned, and Jake Magee took over the secretary’s and treasurer’s job.
+Jake later resigned and Ken Whisler took over the membership secretary’s job, Jim Cunningham took over the treasurer’s job.
 Dick Stine later became the membership secretary.

 No more games were played in June as a result of rain.
 In July the league played on a field north of the river, the Timeless Team was short of players so Ethel Weddle pitched for the Timeless Team.

 Weddle had written and sent letters to several newspapers and media organizations in the area publicizing the start of the league.
 Charles Beneke a photographer with the Wednesday Magazine telephoned Weddle requesting him to schedule some league members so that he could photograph them playing softball.
-These pictures then appear in the papers publication.
+These pictures then appeared in the paper’s publication.

-In September the league’s teams plus a team from St. Louis, Mo. competed in the Heart of America Senior Olympics held at the Frank White Sports Complex.
+In September the league’s teams plus a team from St. Louis, Missouri competed in the Heart of America Senior Olympics held at the Frank White Sports Complex.
 The league put together a co-ed team to play a co-ed team from Topeka.
-Results were Lee’s Summit 2-0, St. Louis 2-1, Timeless 1-2, North 0-2, Topeka co-ed 2-0 and the K. C. co-ed 0-2.
+Results were Lee’s Summit 2-0, St. Louis 2-1, Timeless 1-2, North 0-2, Topeka Co-Ed 2-0, and the KC Co-Ed 0-2.

 A picnic was held on the grounds of South Broadland Presbyterian Church September 23 with 60 persons participating.
 League members Earl Stephenson and Jack Holt grilled hot dogs for the event.